bujnlc8/vim-gsc/README.md

     ```

-*   `:GscWxAppend + words`, it gets result from the weixin micro app `i古诗词` and not only 30 works. it will append the result to current buffer, if you want put the result to the buffer respectively, you can use `:GscWx`
+*   `:GscWxAppend + words`, it fetches result from the weixin micro app `i古诗词` and not only 30 works. it will append the result to current buffer, if you want put the result to the buffer respectively, you can use `:GscWx`

     Below is the QR code of `i古诗词`: